-The orthodox view in the quantum textbooks (a kind of 'precipitate' of Bohr, Dirac, Heisenberg, von Neumann; 'Copenhagen') is of course that a quantum system in state ψ only has values for those physical quantities of which ψ is an eigenstate/eigenvector (the value being the corresponding eigenvalue).
-(These quantities are sometimes called ψ 's eigenquantities.)
+The orthodox view in the quantum textbooks (a kind of 'precipitate' of Bohr, Dirac, Heisenberg, von Neumann; 'Copenhagen') is of course that a quantum system in state ψ only has values for those physical quantities of which ψ is an eigenstate/eigenvector: with the value being of course the corresponding eigenvalue.
+This is often called the eigenvalue-eigenstate link.
+And for a given state ψ , the quantities of which it is an eigenstate are sometimes called ψ 's eigenquantities.

 In particular, the lack of common eigenstates for non-commuting quantities like position and momentum (suppressing here their having continuous spectra...) means that no system has a value for both position and momentum.

 Thus we are faced with the measurement problem, i.e. the appalling possibility that this lack of values, though it seems acceptable in the atomic realm which is after all unvisualizable etc etc, could propagate to the macro-realm-and so conflict with the supreme success of classical physics' ascription to systems of values for both position and momentum.
-(Cf. Schrödinger's amazing 'cat' paper of 1935!) . . .
+(Cf. Schrödinger's amazing 'cat' paper of 1935) . . .

-So it is natural to propose that we supplement the orthodox quantum state: we are to ascribe values beyond the orthodox eigenvalues.
+So it is natural to propose that we should supplement the orthodox quantum state.
+That is: we should ascribe values additional to those that are ascribed by the orthodox eigenvalue-eigenstate link.
 The natural hope is that there are states that ascribe to every self-adjoint operator an element of its spectrum, subject to natural conditions.
 What natural conditions?
-The obvious one (sometimes called 'FUNC') is that if A is ascribed a value a, then a is ascribed the value a is a scribed the value a in the outcome.)
+The obvious one (sometimes called 'FUNC') is that if A is ascribed a value a, then f(A) is ascribed the value f(a).
+(After all, we often envisage measuring f(A) by measuring A and applying f to the outcome.)
 But even if we consider only operators with pure point spectrum on a finite dimensional Hilbert space, there are problems.